 - For more information see the UC-wide list of publisher discounts

 - At UC Berkeley, we also have membership arrangements with MDPI and other publishers that offer instant discounts to UC Berkeley authors.

 Get a Waiver for APCs

 Some of our institutional memberships also provide for complete waivers of APCs.
-For instance, our membership with PeerJ includes a pre-paid deposit account from which PeerJ draws to cover your APC if you are a UC Berkeley author.
+Our institutional plan with PeerJ includes a pre-paid deposit account that covers basic lifetime memberships for UC Berkeley authors; basic lifetime memberships allow one peer-reviewed publication per year without additional charge.
+All authors of a paper require a membership or a single APC charge must be paid instead.
 Our list of such memberships is growing, and rest assured that we will keep this page updated!